codr7/yolo/README.md

 Consider yourself warned; this is not the kind of company you want anything to do with.

-Any assistance with spreading the word is most appreciated, help me hold these scumbags accountable for once!
+Any assistance with spreading the word is most appreciated, let's hold these scumbags accountable for once!